$\mathrm{Pin}^-(2)$-monopole invariants: Introduction

-where $\chi(\Sigma)$ is the Euler number of $\Sigma$. \end{Theorem} The organization of the paper is as follows.
-In Section 2, we introduce $\Pin^-(2)$-monopole invariants, and discuss the relation with the Seiberg-Witten invariants on the double covering, and prove \thmref{thm:Enriques} and \thmref{thm:Enriques-ref}.
-Then several versions of gluing formulae are stated, and assuming these, we prove \thmref{thm:Enriques-sum} and \thmref{thm:exotic}.
-Sections 3-5 are devoted to the proof of the gluing theorems stated in \S2.
-Section 3 describes the $\Pin^-(2)$-monopole theory on $3$-manifolds.
-Section 4 deals with finite energy $\Pin^-(2)$-monopoles on $4$-manifolds with tubular ends.
-In Section 5, we give proofs of the gluing theorems.
-In Section 6, the proof of the genus estimate (\thmref{thm:genus}) is given, and Section 7 is a discussion on the genus estimate.
-The Appendix provides some analytic detail of the gluing construction.

-\begin{Acknowledgements} The author would like to thank M.~Furuta for helpful discussions and invaluable suggestions at various stages of this work which enable the author to enrich the contents of this paper. \end{Acknowledgements}
+\begin{Acknowledgements} The author would like to thank M.~Furuta for helpful discussions and invaluable suggestions at various stages of this work which enabled the author to enrich the contents of this paper.
+It is also pleasure to thank the referees for their detailed and valuable comments and pointing out mistakes in the previous version of the paper. \end{Acknowledgements}